aodin/tablesorter/README.md

 npm i @aodin/tablesorter
 ```

-A minified JS file and map is included in the `dist` directory.
+A minified JS file and map is included in the `dist` directory along with optional CSS styles.

 ### Usage